MarcoBaru630/3D-limb-model-from-RGBD-data/README.md

-# AHSI Project — Elbow Angle Estimation from RGBD Data
+# Elbow Angle Estimation from RGBD Data

 Estimating the elbow flexion angle from a single RGBD observation, without markers.